-I am a second-year Ph.D. student in Latin American History who specializes in modern Mexico.
+I am a Ph.D. student in Latin American History who specializes in modern Mexico.
 Originally from Dallas, I was privileged to grow up in a bilingual and bicultural household.
 Through annual childhood trips to central Mexico, I became captivated by my family’s heritage at an early age.
 After earning my B.A. in Political Science and English with a minor in Hispanic Studies from Texas A&M University (magna cum laude), I completed my Master’s in Latin American and Caribbean History at the University of Florida, where I held a McKnight Fellowship and taught courses on Latin American and United States history.

 As a reflection of my personal background and professional trajectory, I am broadly interested in cultural history and questions of national identity.
 My Master’s thesis examined nineteenth-century constructions of race and nation vis-à-vis the official memory of Mexican independence, or historia patria.
 More recently, under Gil Joseph’s generous mentoring, my research has carried me into the twentieth and twenty-first centuries.
 My dissertation project traces the emergence of Mexican beach tourism in relation to the rise of the neoliberal state and the citizen-consumer, while foregrounding local responses to developmentalist pressures.
 With the financial support of the John F. Enders Fellowship (Yale) and the Latin American and Iberian Studies Summer Travel Grant (Yale), I recently conducted preliminary research in Mexico City’s Archivo General de la Nación to better understand the ways Mexico has been packaged for both foreign and domestic consumption.
 I am currently writing an article based on my findings.